MadisonTuscany/AI/README.md

 # AI (Under Maintenance)
-A repo for artificial intelligence on Ubuntu
+A repo for artificial intelligence on Ubuntu.
+This repo is currently under maintainence, it will be uploaded here as soon as it is finished.